www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/dictionary.md

 # Dictionary
-This is a list of words and phrases and their corresponding definitions or references to corresponding definitions.
+This is a list of words and phrases and their corresponding definitions or references to such definitions.
 Maybe such a dictionary is not needed, because one can use software in order to search for the definition.
 On the other hand, this may not always easily possible for a user.